 When you call to speak to them, some insurers ‘insist’ that osteopath’s fees are paid directly by them rather than you submitting receipts and being reimbursed.
 This may be because insurers will settle your account in a different time frame than their providers (your osteopath).
 It is not uncommon for it to take as much as six weeks for invoices to be paid, only to find that an excess has already been deducted from our payment, leaving us short.
 Unfortunately, this means that we then have to chase you for the deficit – not only is this embarrassing for you but it may come as a surprise as often this call may be many weeks after your treatment has ended.

 Also, many insurers will only pay a set amount per session and expect you to make up any shortfall, we do not believe it fair to offer different pricing to insured and uninsured clients.

-We strongly advise you speak to any insurer prior to undertaking treatment as you will remain liable for all fees incurred, unfortunately there can be no exceptions to this policy.
+We strongly advise you to speak to any insurer prior to undertaking treatment as you will remain liable for all fees incurred, unfortunately, there can be no exceptions to this policy.

 If you intend to reclaim the cost of your treatment, we recommend that before you attend:

 - Call your insurer and inform them of your intention to attend for osteopathy

 - Tell them the name of your osteopath (call reception who can help you with this information, please be aware that some insurers have practitioner preferences)